viaacode/sip-specification/sip_structure/5_structure_package.md

 {:toc}

 The package level is stored in the `/data` directory of the [bag](./4_structure_bag.html) and consists of at least a `mets.xml` file, a `/metadata` directory and a `/representations` directory.
-It contains information about the (sub-)IE(s) of the SIP and the SIP as a whole.
+It contains information about the IE(s) of the SIP and the SIP as a whole.

 The package level may contain a `/documentation` and a `/schemas` directory.
 The former may contain additional information aiding the interpretation of the SIP, while the latter may contain XML Schema Definition (XSD) files of the metadata schemas used in the SIP.